MGheini/box-office/README.md

 # box-office
 Created for the project of systems analysis and design course

-@mozhdeh: if you remember more admin (manfatory) functionalities, please add below.
+@mozhdeh: if you remember more admin (mandatory) functionalities, please add below.

 PhaseTwo
 ===============